ioBroker/ioBroker.js-controller/packages/controller/doc/classes/AdapterClass.md

 ▸ **delStateAsync**(`id`, `options?`): `Promise`<`void`\>

 Deletes a state from the states DB, but not the associated object.
-Consider using @link{deleteState} instead
+Consider using @link{AdapterClass.deleteState} instead

 #### Parameters